oracle/weblogic-kubernetes-operator/integration-tests/README.md

 # How does it work

-When the tests are run manually with mvn command on hosted linux, weblogic image and server jre images are pulled from a local repository.
+When the tests are run manually with mvn command on hosted Linux, WebLogic image and server jre images are pulled from a local repository.
 Operator image is built with the git branch from where the mvn command is executed.
-All the tests that start with IT*.java are ran.
+All the tests that start with IT*.java are run.
 The test builds the operator, runs a series of tests and archives the results into tar.gz files upon completion.

 Integration test classes: